Wild Discoveries

 All events are free unless otherwise noted.
 Events with capacity restrictions require registration.
 If applicable, a registration link will be included in the event description.
 Cancel your registration if you cannot attend so we can offer the spot to someone on the waitlist.

-Some of our events take place in obscure locations.
+Some of our events take place in hard to find locations.
 For those events, we use a service called what3words to show the exact meeting location.
 Simply click on the link provided, if applicable.

-We post regularly to social media (@yukonwildlifeviewing on Facebook, Instagram, and TikTok).
-Follow us for fun clips, photos and for fantastic and respectful wildlife viewing experiences.
+Follow us on Facebook, Instagram and TikTok for fun clips, photos and fantastic and respectful wildlife viewing experiences.

 Events